ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Equivalent to:

 ```
--5%
+-5% APR
 ```

 Meaning:

 The lowest possible borrowing rate.

-Negative rates may encourage borrowing and increase supply if SunPLS trades below equilibrium.
+Negative rates reduce vault debt over time, incentivizing supply expansion when SunPLS trades persistently below equilibrium.
+This is the last autonomous recovery tool available when redemption liquidity is exhausted — the controller can push rates negative to encourage new supply without requiring external intervention.

 ---